-Vinyl Plotter/Cutter: A computer peripheral device which uses vector artwork files to precisely cut desired shapes and designs in vinyl for application to signs, vehicles, etc. Similar to a tradition ink plotter, but the ink pen is replaced with a very sharp knife.
+Vinyl Plotter: A computer peripheral device which uses vector artwork files to precisely cut desired shapes and designs for application to signs, vehicles, etc. Similar to a tradition ink plotter, but the ink pen is replaced with a very sharp knife.

 Way-finding: A type of directional signage, that which assists viewers or travelers in finding their way to a destination.